1a1a11a/fastscp/README.md

 * use your own cloudflare account, put your zone information in `api.sh`
 * use the `authHTTPServer.py` instead of open HTTP web server
 * use HTTPS instead of HTTP at source for encryption
+* use a white list of IPs in the Python web HTTP server